aws-neuron/aws-neuron-sdk/docs/mxnet-neuron/tutorial-neuroncore-groups.md

 Model must be compiled to Inferentia target before it can be used on Inferentia.

-Create compile_resnet50.py with `--num-neuroncores` set to 2 and run it.
+Create compile_resnet50.py with `--neuroncore-pipeline-cores` set to 2 and run it.
 The files `resnet-50_compiled-0000.params` and `resnet-50_compiled-symbol.json` will be created in local directory:

 ```python
 import mxnet as mx